8 Times Foreign Languages Were Considered Dangerous in the US

 The Babel Proclamation

-In addition to the backlash against the German language, the World War I era saw wide-ranging xenophobia that made it dangerous to speak any foreign language at all.
+In addition to the backlash against the German language, the World War I era saw wide-ranging xenophobia in America that made it dangerous to speak any foreign language at all.

 Following the 1917 Immigration Act, which imposed literacy tests on immigrants, and the 1917 Trading with the Enemy Act, which suppressed the American foreign-language press, Iowa Governor William Harding banned the use of any foreign language in public in 1918.
 Theodore Roosevelt endorsed this “Babel Proclamation” soon after, declaring, “this is a nation—not a polyglot boarding house.”